fastify/fastify/docs/Reference/Routes.md

     - **Do** return the value that you want to send.

 In this way, we can support both `callback-style` and `async-await`, with the minimum trade-off.
-In spite of so much freedom we highly recommend to go with only one style because error handling should be handled in a consistent way within your application.
+Despite so much freedom we highly recommend going with only one style because error handling should be handled in a consistent way within your application.